Vocational Rehabilitation Rights of Injured Workers in Illinois

 Caution: The workers' compensation carrier has a right to reduce or possibly suspend wage-loss benefits of an employee if they do not cooperate with the rehabilitation service providers.
 If an employee refuses the services, other negative consequences may occur.

 There are many statutory and regulatory responsibilities that are related to vocational rehabilitation that your employer or their workers' compensation carriers may be required to offer to an employee.
 For example, an offer of rehabilitation counseling services might be mandatory to an employee who has lost a certain amount of time from work because of their injuries.
 In addition, this offer must be made within a certain time frame after the threshold has been reached.
 The services offered will vary along with the type of injury that occurred.

 It is possible that while an employee is participating in certain vocational-rehabilitation programs, the employer has to pay for more than regular wage-loss benefits.
 Examples of what an employer may be required to pay for include tuition, living expenses, room and board, child-care expenses, or travel expenses.
 Vocational rehabilitation assistance cannot be offered by every employer, however.
 In some jurisdictions, only qualified individuals such as Certified Rehabilitation Counselors (CRCs), Certified Case Managers (CCMs), or Certified Disability Management Specialists (CDMSs) are able to provide injured employees with the benefits of vocational rehabilitation.

 State laws regarding vocational rehabilitation responsibilities vary for employers, insurers, and claimants.
-Our skilled lawyers at Mevorah Law Offices LLC can answer any questions you or a loved one may have about the right to vocational rehabilitation because of a work-related injury or sickness.
+Our skilled lawyers at Mevorah & Giglio Law Offices can answer any questions you or a loved one may have about the right to vocational rehabilitation because of a work-related injury or sickness.